sfe-SparkFro/xrp_balance_bot/tutorial.md

 ## 3.2 Entering and Exiting the Main Balance Loop

-Before implementing the balance code and making motors spin, we should first add the code to detect when the robot stands up and when it has fallen over.
-That way we know when it is safe to start spinning the motors and when they need to stop, because we probably won't get things right the first time, and we don't want the robot to drive off uncontrollably!
+> [!WARNING]
+> When we attempt to implement the PID controller and spin the motors, we probably won't get it right the first time.
+In fact, it will probably require a lot of iterations to get it right!
+So it would be best to first make sure the main balance loop waits to start until we stand up the robot, and breaks out of the loop when the robot falls over.
+Otherwise the robot may drive off uncontrollably!

 There are multiple ways to detect when the robot stands up.
 For example, you could wait until the pitch angle gets close enough to the offset angle, if you know what that angle is.
-However, the recommended solution is use the accelerometer to detect a vertical orientation (which is how modern phones and tablets switch between landscape and portait orientations!).
+However, the solution implemented here is use the accelerometer to detect a vertical orientation (which is how modern phones and tablets switch between landscape and portait orientations!).
 The simplest solution is to wait for the z-axis of the accelerometer to get close enough to 0.
+The measurement can be acquired with `imu.get_acc_z()`, which returns a value in milli-g.

-Once that happens, we should record the pitch angle measured by the IMU's gyroscope and store that as the offset angle.
+Once that happens, we should record the pitch angle measured by the IMU's gyroscope with `imu.get_pitch()` and store that as the offset angle.
 Within the main balance loop, we can subtract that offset angle from the measured angle to get our desired pitch angle measurement relative to the ideal vertical pitch angle.

 At the end of the main balance loop, we can look at the angle to see if it has exceeded some threshold angle, which implies that the robot has fallen over.
-In that case, we want to stop the drive motors and break out of the balance loop.
+In that case, we want to stop the drive motors with `drivetrain.stop()` and break out of the balance loop with `break`.

+> [!NOTE]
-It's a good idea to add some print statements at each transition so we can track when each thing happens.
-You can also make the on board LED illuminate to indicate whether it's waiting to stand up, or is within the balance loop.
+> It's a good idea to add some print statements at each transition so we can track when each thing happens.
+You can also make the on board LED illuminate to indicate whether it's waiting to stand up, or is within the balance loop; LEDs are sometimes easier to see than a print statement!
+If your XRP has an RGB LED, it can be set with `board.set_rgb_led(r, g, b)` where `r`, `g`, and `b` can be any integer from 0 to 255.

+> [!WARNING]
-Once done, test your code to verify that it starts the main balance loop when stood up, and breaks out of the loop when it falls over.
-If it doesn't work properly, your robot will likely drive away uncontrollably, so this is an important step!
+> Once done, test your code to verify that it starts the main balance loop when stood up, and breaks out of the loop when it falls over.
+If it doesn't work properly, your robot might drive away uncontrollably later, so this is an important step!

 <details>
 <summary>Click to reveal solution code</summary>